 Self-care is just another word we give to allowing ourselves to take meaningful breaks when we need them the most.

-These needs are things like letting your physical body rest, allowing yourself to not be mentally ‘on’ all the time, and making sure you’re getting the proper nutrition to be able to function as best as you can.
+This could look like letting your body rest, allowing yourself to not be mentally ‘on’ all the time, scheduling time off your phone, enjoying a movie guilt-free, or making sure you’re getting the proper nutrition by meal prepping on a Sunday.

-While there are lots of ways to go about self-care, it’s never bad to brush up on a few new ideas worth trying and incorporating in your own life for the better.
+While there are lots of ways to go about self-care, it’s never a bad idea to brush up on new ways to go about it for improvement’s sake.

-But what exactly are these routines and how can you start using them to make sure you’re performing at your peak?
+But what exactly are these self-care practices and how can you start using them to make sure you’re performing at your peak?

-Boundaries exist for a reason, and if you can apply a boundary to your nights each week they’ll do wonders for regulating your sleep pattern.
+Boundaries exist for a reason, and if you can apply a boundary to your nights each week they can do wonders for regulating your sleep pattern.

-One of the things that can help you set up a designated time to start winding down and sleeping is setting your phone on airplane mode after a certain time.
+One way to set up a designated time to start winding down and falling asleep is scheduling your phone’s airplane mode after a certain time.

-This way you aren’t distracted by the long string of pinging and notifications that always find themselves handy at night.
+This way you aren’t distracted by all the pinging and notifications that always find their way to you at night.

-The point is that you set a habit to always give yourself the time you need to wind down and get as much sleep as you need in before starting the next day.
+The general ideas is that you set a habit to always give yourself the time you need to wind down and get as much sleep as you need before starting the next day.